tetrapod00/godot-docs/tutorials/ui/gui_theme_type_variations.rst

 ----------------------

 Now that a type variation has been created you can apply it to your nodes.
-In the inspector dock, under the **Theme** property of a control node, you can find the **Theme Type Variation** property.
+In the inspector dock, under the :uiproperty:`Theme` property of a control node, you can find the :uiproperty:`Theme Type Variation` property.
 It is empty by default, which means that only the base type has an effect on this node.

 You can either select a type variation from a dropdown list, or input its name